Tuesday, May 16, 2017

 A Discussion On The Morality Of Homosexuality

--The Levitical Law expressly forbade homosexuality and prescribed the sentence of death to those who partook in such actions (Leviticus 18:22-25; 20:13).
+-The Levitical Law expressly forbade homosexuality and prescribed the sentence of death to those who partook in such actions (Leviticus 18:22-25).
 In fact, God destroyed the cities of Sodom and Gomorrah because of sexual immorality, which included homosexuality (Genesis 19:4-13).
 Interestingly, Jude describes this instance of divine judgment happening as a result of men going after "strange flesh" (Jude 5-8).
 The Apostle Peter described those same people as "lawless" (2 Peter 2:7-10).
 Thus, sexual sin is associated with apostasy in the New Testament.
 Paul warns that any person who practices homosexuality will be excluded from the kingdom of God (1 Corinthians 6:9-10; 1 Timothy 1:9-11).
-The Creator leaves those who exchange natural relations for unnatural to their own devices and destruction (Romans 1:25-27).
-Homosexuality involves the reversal of a creation ordinance.
-It degrades that which is sacred.
-In that same context, the Apostle Paul concurs with the Law that sinners are worthy of death (Romans 1:32).
-However, he also testifies to the graces of God that are so powerfully made known through Christ.
-Lastly, the consistent pattern of marriage described in Scripture is always a physical union between man and woman.
+Homosexuality involves the reversal of a creation ordinance, and so degrades that which is sacred.
+It a form of idolatry that prioritizes personal desires above divine design, aligning with the worship of 'me, myself, and I' over God’s intended order for marriage.

 • Homosexual Behavior Is Plagued With Problems: